 A RSS news feed containing the latest NASA news articles and press releases.

-Students at Leeds Elementary School in Elkton, Maryland, will speak with a NASA astronaut living and working aboard the International Space Station at 9:30 a.m.
-EDT on Friday, June 9.
+Students from nine school districts in Port Orchard, Washington, will speak with a NASA astronaut living, working and doing research aboard the International Space Station at 1:10 p.m.
+EST today.

-Two crew members on the International Space Station are scheduled to depart the orbital outpost Friday, June 2.
-Coverage of their departure and return to Earth will air live on NASA Television and the agency’s website beginning Thursday, June 1, with the space station change of command ceremony.
+Three crew members on the International Space Station are scheduled to end their mission and return to Earth on Thursday, Dec.
+14, just days before another three space travelers begin their mission.
+Live coverage will air on NASA Television and the agency’s website.

 NASA is inviting media to attend a test of parachutes for the agency’s Orion spacecraft Wednesday, Dec.
 13, at the U.S. Army’s Yuma Proving Ground in Arizona.